Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility to public transport in the area is rated excellent, with residents located an average of 118 meters from their nearest stop.
-On average, there are 232 trips per day across all routes, equating to approximately 12 weekly trips per individual stop.
+The accessibility of public transport in this region is rated as excellent, with residents typically residing just 118 meters from their nearest transport stop.
+On average, there are 232 trips per day across all routes, which equates to approximately 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport